windmill-labs/windmilldocs/docs/advanced/3_cli/installation.md

 To install the wmill CLI, follow these steps:

-1. Make sure you have deno installed.
+1. Make sure you have [Deno](https://deno.com/) installed.
 If not, you can install it by following the instructions [here](https://deno.com/manual@v1.34.0/getting_started/installation).

-Please note that your version of deno should be recent (greater than 1.32).
-If not, you can update deno by running deno upgrade.
+Please note that your version of Deno should be recent (greater than 1.32).
+If not, you can update Deno by running `deno upgrade`.

 2. Install wmill CLI using the following command in your terminal: